List of England Test wicket-keepers

 This is a chronological list of England Test wicket-keepers.
 The list comprises players who were the designated wicket-keeper at the toss, so the number of matches does not include times when a player has acted as a stand-in keeper, or appeared as a batsman only.

 Alan Knott kept wicket in 95 Test matches for England, and is currently the record-holder, both in terms of caps as wicket keeper, and dismissals.
 Godfrey Evans is the record-holder for stumpings.
 A number of the players listed have played a large number of Test matches as specialist batsmen, for example Jonny Bairstow has played 100 Tests in total, as of March 2024.

 On occasions, another player has stepped in to relieve the primary wicket-keeper due to injury or illness.
 Unless the relief player was himself a recognised Test wicket-keeper, he is not included here.
 The list also does not include Billy Murdoch, who kept in the second innings of his only Test for England, having previously appeared as wicket-keeper in one of his 18 Tests for Australia.
-He and Jonny Bairstow are the only replacement keepers to make a stumping for England.
-Eight stand-in keepers have taken a total of ten catches as replacements, including two by Jonny Bairstow.
+He, Jonny Bairstow and Jordan Cox are the only replacement keepers to make a stumping for England.
+Ten stand-in keepers have taken a total of 19 catches as replacements, including six by Jonny Bairstow.

 Bairstow and Buttler are unique in that they are both considered specialist wicket keepers for their county teams in first-class cricket, but both have been in the same Test team on multiple occasions with one of them playing as a batsman - more usually with Buttler behind the stumps, but on a few occasions with Bairstow as the designated keeper: and furthermore, both have stood in as keeper for the other due to injury or illness, and both have even made a dismissal under the circumstances while standing in for each other.